G-Formula for Observational Studies under Stratified Interference, with Application to Bed Net Use on Malaria: Methods

 \subsection{Population Strata}

-For the DRC malaria example, the methods described above may be applied directly if children are considered the population of interest and we ignore data collected from adults.
+For the DRC malaria example, the methods described above may be applied directly if children are considered the population of interest, and we ignore data collected from adults.
 Such an approach makes inference about counterfactual scenarios regarding the distribution of bed net usage in children and is agnostic to bed net use by others in the clusters.
 However, the DRC DHS includes bed net data for all individuals, which can be utilized to estimate the effects of bed net usage by all individuals on the risk of malaria in children.
 To do so, the approach above can simply be modified by changing the definition of $S$ to be the proportion of all individuals in the cluster, not just children, who use bed nets.
 Alternatively, one may choose to model separately the proportion of children using bed nets (say $S_1$) and the proportion of other individuals in the cluster using bed nets (say $S_2$).
-In particular, the population mean estimand $\mu_\alpha$ may be expressed
+In particular, the population mean estimand $\mu(\alpha)$ may be expressed

-where policy $\alpha$ is defined such that individuals in strata $1$ and $2$ are treated with the same probability: $E_\alpha(S_1)=E_\alpha(S_2)=E_\alpha(S)=\alpha$.
+where the policy $\alpha$ here is defined such that individuals in strata $1$ and $2$ are treated with the same probability: $E_\alpha(S_1)=E_\alpha(S_2)=E_\alpha(S)=\alpha$.
+More generally, one could consider different policies $\alpha_1$ and $\alpha_2$ for the two population strata.
 Inference proceeds analogous to Sections \ref{id}--\ref{estimators}, but with separate parametric models for $S_1$ given $\mathbf{L},S_2$ and for $S_2$ given $\mathbf{L}$; such an approach is taken in the DRC bed net analysis in Section \ref{Analysis}.